dchansel/cadvisor/README.md

 The original can be found [here](https://github.com/google/cadvisor).
 This fork is for arm support

+### Build the image yourself from scratch

+Fist of all, you need to have Go installed (version 1.6).
+Then simply run `go get -d github.com/Brain-Gamer/cadvisor` to download this repo.
+Find the downloaded files on your system and navigate to them.
+To build cAdvisor and the docker image you only need to run `deploy/build.sh`.
+It will compile cAdvisor and build the docker image automatically.
+The dockerfile is also in this directory.
+The compiled image has the name `cadvisor:latest`.

 # cAdvisor

 cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
 It is a running daemon that collects, aggregates, processes, and exports information about running containers.
 Specifically, for each container it keeps resource isolation parameters, historical resource usage, histograms of complete historical resource usage and network statistics.
 This data is exported by container and machine-wide.